Implement a result list

 • Set the eventValue property to exportToExcel.

 The Coveo JavaScript Search Framework doesn’t currently support exporting in XML format.
-As a result, if the end user selects export to XML, there are currently no precise guidelines to follow when logging the corresponding usage analytics event.
+As a result, if the user chooses to export to XML, there are currently no precise guidelines to follow when logging the corresponding UA event.

-2. Generate a download link for the end-user.
+2. Generate a download link for the user.

-1. Executing a search query when the end user clicks an exportToExcel button
+1. Executing a search query when the user clicks Export to Excel:

 POST https://myorganizationid9sd8df7s.org.coveo.com/rest/search/v2 HTTP/1.1